Inclusive Course and Curriculum Design

 On governance

 The strongest case for inclusive assessment design is not the equity argument alone, though that case is compelling.
-It is that better-aligned assessments are more valid measures of learning — and that validity is the foundational requirement for any assessment in a professional education context.
+It is that better-aligned assessments are more valid measures of learning — and validity is the foundational requirement for any assessment in a professional education context.

 What shapes a curriculum design engagement